Blog | Fohlio | Industry Tips for Architects and Interior Designers

 How does FF&E factor in construction projects?

-Let’s define “construction project” first: In this context, it simply refers to the overall act of creating offices, hotels, hospitals, schools, and retail spaces.
+Let’s define “construction project” first: In this context, it refers to the overall act of creating spaces like offices, hotels, hospitals, schools, and retail environments.
+Within these projects, interior design specification plays a key role in bridging construction and design—ensuring that the FF&E elements chosen align with both the architectural intent and the functional needs of the space.

 The FF&E budget includes items such as furniture, lighting fixtures, window treatments, artwork, appliances, and other movable equipment needed to outfit the building.